-(1) Made new CKContainer in the console.
+(1) Made new CKContainer

 (2) Created macOS app with an iCloud entitlement to the new container.